DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 The girl strongly affirmed.

-"What I hate the most is demons, and next would be foreign gods.
+"What I hate the most is demons, and next would be sidhes.
 Both calling me either _disgusting_ or _cursed one_.
 For these guys controlling the world?
 No, thank you."